Nirmal-Re/lottery_app/README.md

 npm run test
 ```

-## If you have node downloaded, you can run the application in development environment
+## If you have node downloaded, you can run the application in development environment using the following commands --
 1. Install Dependencies
  ```bash
  npm install